 4-2-1.
-Device List Panel
+Camera List Panel

-The Device list displays the recruited cameras by the sequential numbering order you configured in the System Settings utility.
+The camera list displays the recruited cameras by the sequential numbering order you configured in the System Settings utility.

+Depending on the size and screen resolution of your monitor, the snapshots of 8 cameras are displayed in this panel.
 If a user logged in using a credential of a limited access, he may only see cameras that he can access instead of all of the cameras.